MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 Your organization needs to be able to limit user access to its internal applications.
 You must deploy an Azure Active Directory conditional access policy.

->**Note**  For Conditional Access Policies, you can turn off Security Defaults, the key points to remember are from the training.
+**Note** - For Conditional Access Policies, you can turn off Security Defaults, the key points to remember are from the training.
 Additional information on Security defaults can be found at this link: <https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults>

 #### Estimated time: 30 minutes

 ### Exercise 1 - Set a conditional access policy to block DebraB from accessing Yammer